PlayLiveChess/playlivechess-loadbalancer/README.md

 * ECR:
 * task:
 * task_definition:
-* server instance:
+* server instance: We refer to a task deployed on an ECS instance as server instance.
 * ARN:

 ### Design

 * Autoscaling Logic:
     * The instance of ServerManagerThread (a singleton class) handles the server management and autoscaling.
-    * It stores a list of all active service instances.
+    * It stores a list of all active and available service instances.
         * Upon a client request, it returns the address of a server from this list to which the client can connect
         * Each service instance provides api to query available capacity and a flag (ready_to_close) to signal if it can be terminated
     * A thread keeps running in the background and carries out routinely updates and maintainance.